Automattic/mongoose/README.md

   broken: { type: Boolean },
   asset: {
     name: String,
-    type: String // uh oh, it broke. asset will be interpreted as String }
+    type: String, // uh oh, it broke. asset will be interpreted as String },
 });

 new Schema({
   works: { type: Boolean },
   asset: {
     name: String,
-    type: { type: String } // works. asset is an object with a type property }
+    type: { type: String }, // works. asset is an object with a type property },
 });
 ```